 The ClearScale team developed a custom CIS Benchmarks compliance solution in which Ansible playbooks continually monitor the customer’s system against CIS Benchmarks.

 The Ansible playbooks analyze hardened images and keep the hardening up to date on all instances.
-They are launched automatically at specific frequencies to check for and correct any non-compliant items, such as open port 22 on instances, publicly accessible S3 buckets, and non-encrypted communication channels.
+They launch automatically at specific frequencies to check for and correct any non-compliant items, such as open port 22 on instances, publicly accessible S3 buckets, and non-encrypted communication channels.
 Because the solution uses a Python-based script, it can be launched in various environments.
 After each check, a status report is generated and sent to the customer.

 Of course, no two customers are alike, so solutions to their compliance needs aren’t either.
 That’s why at ClearScale we take the time to understand our customers’ environments, business objectives, and short- and long-term goals, as well as their compliance requirements.
-That enables us to create customized solutions to meet their specific needs.
+That enables us to create customized AWS FedRAMP solutions to meet their specific needs.
 For us, it’s the normal way to do business and an approach that’s as easy as A-B-C.